 oJ paV nomoV "the entire law" - all law.
 The position of the article may imply that the Torah is not intended as in v3, but rather, in a general sense, namely, the divine principles and intentions that lie behind all human laws.

 peplhrwtai (plhrow) perf. pas. "is summed up / is fulfilled" - has been filled up, fulfilled, completed.
 The perfect tense is used to to make a general assertion.
 The meaning is either that the "law" is "summarized" in the law of love, or is "completed (made perfect, stands fulfilled)" in the law of love.
 "Stands fulfilled" seems best in that the whole law rests on the principle of love, so therefore, the person who loves fulfills the law's requirements.

 en + dat. "in [a single command] / in [keeping this one command]" - in [one word].
 Local, expressing space; "in one sentence", Barclay.
 "Commandment" is better than a "divine word / truth".

-apaphseiV (agapaw) fut. "love" - The future tense is being used for an imperative, or possibly to express an absolute truth.
+apaphseiV (agapaw) fut. "love" - the word = instruction, love.
+The future tense is being used for an imperative, or possibly to express an absolute truth.

 The opposite of mutual service through love is a congregation acting like a pack of wild animals, "biting and devouring each other."
 Such behavior results when believers use the freedom they have in Christ as an opportunity for the free expression of their sinful nature.

-ei + ind. "if" - Introducing a 1st class conditional clause where the condition stated in the "if" clause is assumed to be true; "if, as is the case, ..... then ...."
+ei + ind. "if" - if, as is the case for argument sake, [you bite and devour, then beware lest you are destroyed by one another].
+Introducing a 1st class conditional clause where the condition stated in the "if" clause is assumed to be true for argument sake.

 daknete (daknw) "biting" - bite (as with a snake).
 "Hurting each other", "snapping", NEB.